giovanni-lucarelli/chess/doc/Report.md

 A major drawback to the DP methods is that they require sweeps of the entire state set.
 If the state set is very large, then even a single sweep can be prohibitively expensive.
 We also have to consider that in the worst case, the time that DP methods take to find an optimal policy is **polynomial** in the number of states and actions.

 In our specific case the number of states is:
-- **182676** states (including terminal states, 175168 excluding terminal states) and 3383416 state-action pairs (excluding terminal states since there are no possible actions) in the KRvK endgame
+- **182.676** states (including terminal states, 175168 excluding terminal states) and 3383416 state-action pairs (excluding terminal states since there are no possible actions) in the KRvK endgame

 Since, in practice, DP methods can be used with today’s computers to solve MDPs with **millions** of states, DP is a **feasible** solution to our specific problem.

 #### Methodology

 We used 2 as the step penalty, 1 as the checkmate reward and 1000 as the draw penalty.
-The reason is such that the algorithm will always learn to prefer a long mate rather than a quick draw.
-Also, since from all states it is possible to win the final values will exactly correspond to the number of moves to mate (the draw penalty will never be chosen since it's much lower than the longest mate in 32 plys).
+This is to assure that the algorithm will always learn to prefer a long mate rather than a quick draw.
+Also, since from all states it is possible to win, the final values will exactly correspond to the number of moves to mate (the draw penalty will never be chosen since it's much lower than the longest mate in 32 plys).

 Since the MDP contains terminal states (also called coffin states) we can safely use discount factor $\gamma$=1.

+A difficulty we had when implementing this method was finding all possible legal states, in total we had to consider:
+- All board positions with the 3 pieces such that it's white turn, but black is not under checkmate (non-terminal states)
+- All board positions with 3 pieces such that it's black turn and black is either under checkmate or it can't move (terminal states)
+- All board positions with 2 pieces such that it's white turn (terminal states)

+We only realized after (when working with Q learning) that we could have avoided saving values for terminal states since they are all going to be 0.

 #### Results